 If your medicine cabinet is filled with expired or unused prescription medications, it is time for some housecleaning.
 As time passes, medicines may lose their effectiveness.
-The disposal method you chose can have a direct effect on the safety and the health of the environment.
+The disposal method you choose can have a direct effect on the safety and the health of the environment.

-Learn more about your options and how to safely dispose all of those old or unused medications.
+Learn more about your options and how to safely dispose of all those old or unused medications.

-How to Properly Dispose Medications:
+How to Properly Dispose of Medications:

-- Check with your police department to see if they have a drug collection program.
+Check with your police department to see if they have a drug collection program.

 Talk to your local pharmacist if you have any questions.
 As medication experts, pharmacists are available to guide you on how to properly dispose of your unused medications.